akhodeir/OBAL_V2/README.md

 - **Affordable & Open-Source** 💡 - A high-performance alternative to expensive, proprietary flight controllers.

-Feel free to explore the various setup guides, troubleshooting tips, and features that OBAL_V2 offers.
-If you have any questions or suggestions, don't hesitate to reach out—we're here to help you make the most of your experience with OBAL_V2!
+Feel free to explore the various setup guides, troubleshooting tips, and features that Pi-Fly offers.
+If you have any questions or suggestions, don't hesitate to reach out—we're here to help you make the most of your experience with Pi-Fly!

-Check out the [OBAL_V2 Wiki](https://github.com/akhodeir/OBAL_V2/wiki) for all the details.
+Check out the [Pi-Fly Wiki](https://github.com/akhodeir/Pi-Fly/wiki) for all the details.

 Note: The board/project is not limited to Ardupilot.
 It can be used with any other flight controller such as PX4, INAV, Betaflight, your own flight controler,...etc